 Evolution of design: 8 rules of

 There is a crucial difference between UX writer and conventional copywriter.
-UX writer is involved in the design process, whereas conventional copywriter fills the space in the design with the texts.
-Copywriter is creating marketing and promotional content e.g. “20% sale on all selected goods”, or promoting the product itself.
+UX writer is involved in the design process, whereas a conventional copywriter fills the space in the design with the texts.
+A copywriter is creating marketing and promotional content e.g. “20% sale on all selected goods”, or promoting the product itself.
 Oftentimes it's the kind of content that people are usually filtering and do not pay any attention to.
 The role of the UX writer is to catch the eye of the user and make his experience as smooth as possible.

 “The role of UX writer is to catch the eye of the user and make his experience as smooth as possible.”

-UX writing is a new term in the world of design and creates a confusion inside and outside of the whole design community.
+UX writing is a new term in the world of design and creates confusion inside and outside of the whole design community.
 In today's world, in which people have to filter the most important information, writing has become a crucial part of the design process and it's evolving ever since.
 People don't have time to read and when they are not impressed by what they see either on their computer or smartphone, they will find it somewhere else.
 That's exactly where UX writer comes to play.
 Google defines UX writers as advocates of the Google design, who help to shape product experiences by crafting copy that helps users complete the task at hand.

 What is UX writing?

-Website or an app is basically a communication between your product/brand and customer/user.
+A website or an app is basically a communication between your product/brand and customer/user.
 If a user or a customer doesn't understand what your product or a brand is “talking about”, he will simply leave.
 The job of a UX writer is to guide the user through the product and help him to interact.
 He has to make communication between the user and your product as simple as possible.
-The simplified text has to answer all visitor's questions.
+The simplified text has to answer all the visitor's questions.
 Every button, every item in navigation, error messages, terms and conditions, everything that has an impact on user experience is taken care of by UX writer.
 When the user's first contact with your product isn't his last, UX writer did his job.

 “When user's first contact with your product isn't his last, UX writer did a good job.”